MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 [Invoke-DSCResource](https://docs.microsoft.com/en-us/powershell/module/psdesiredstateconfiguration/invoke-dscresource?view=powershell-7)

 ## New version notification
-TODO: Wordsmith
-TODO: Example

 Beginning with PowerShell 7.0, PowerShell uses update notifications to alert users to the existence of updates to PowerShell.
 Once per day, PowerShell queries an online service to determine if a newer version is available.

- Note

-While the update check happens during the first session in a given 24-hour period, for performance reasons, the notification will only be shown on the start of subsequent sessions.
+[!NOTE] While the update check happens during the first session in a given 24-hour period, for performance reasons, the notification will only be shown on the start of subsequent sessions.
 Also for performance reasons, the check will not start until at least 3 seconds after the session begins.

 By default, PowerShell subscribes to one of two different notification channels depending on its version/branch.
 Supported, Generally Available (GA) versions of PowerShell only return notifications for updated GA releases.
 Preview and Release Candidate (RC) releases notify of updates to preview, RC, and GA releases.

+The update notification behavior can be changed using the **POWERSHELL_UPDATECHECK** environment variable.
+The following values are supported:

+- `Default` is the same as not defining **POWERSHELL_UPDATECHECK**
+  - GA releases notify of updates to GA releases
+  - Preview/RC releases notify of updates to GA and preview releases
+- `Off` turns off the update notification feature
+- `LTS` only notifies of updates to long-term-servicing (LTS) GA releases

+[!NOTE] the environment variable **POWERSHELL_UPDATECHECK** does not exist until it is set for the first time.
+The default behavior of version notifications is `Default` unless set to `Off` or `LTS`.

 For more information, see
 [About Update Notifications](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_update_notifications?view=powershell-7)